amiller7023/webcraft/README.md

 # How to Run

-The game can be run by opening the index.html file in Firefox, or by running the included host.bat or host.command scripts and connecting to localhost:8000 in any web browser of your choosing.
+The game can be run by running the included host.sh/host.bat/host.command scripts and connecting to localhost:8000 in any web browser of your choosing.
 The game has been tested on Windows and Mac and Linux devices in the Firefox and Google Chrome browsers.